University Committee for Monitoring Labor & Human Rights Issues

 The committee is also charged with educating the University community and the broader public about these issues.

-The University Committee for Monitoring Labor and Human Rights Issues is composed of seven faculty members nominated by the Committee on Committees or by other members of the General Faculty and approved by the Faculty Senate Executive Committee, two student representatives appointed by the Associated Students of the University of Arizona and the Graduate and Professional Student Council, respectively, and one community member selected by the committee itself.
+The University Committee for Monitoring Labor and Human Rights Issues is composed of seven faculty members nominated by the Nominating Committee or by other members of the General Faculty and approved by the Faculty Senate Executive Committee, two student representatives appointed by the Associated Students of the University of Arizona and the Graduate and Professional Student Council, respectively, and one community member selected by the committee itself.
 Appointees shall have demonstrated interests and/or areas of expertise in labor and human rights issues.
 Members shall serve for three-year renewable terms.
 The Committee will elect a chair and vice chair within the committee who shall serve one-year renewable terms.